enewe101/cluster-func/README.md

 different places:

  1. as command line arguments, or
- 2. within your target module, inside a dictionary called cluf_options, or
+ 2. within your target module, inside a dictionary called `cluf_options`, or
  3. in the `~/.clufrc` file, in the form of a JSON object

 These locations are in decreasing order of precedence, i.e. the command line